excitement-engineer/graphql-iso-date/README.md

 ### Date

-A date string without a time-zone, such as 2007-12-03, compliant with the `full-date` format outlined in section 5.6 of the RFC 3339 profile of the ISO 8601 standard for representation of dates and times using the Gregorian calendar.
+A date string, such as 2007-12-03, compliant with the *"full-date"* format outlined in section 5.6 of the RFC 3339 profile of the ISO 8601 standard for representation of dates and times using the Gregorian calendar.

-The Date scalar is a representation of a date, viewed as year-month-day.

-This scalar does not represent a time or time-zone.
-Instead, it is a description of the date, as used for birthdays for example.
+This scalar is a description of the date, as used for birthdays for example.
 It cannot represent an instant on the time-line.

-The value "2nd of January 2015" is encoded as string "2015-01-02".
+The value "2nd of January 2015" is represented as date string "2015-01-02".

 **Result Coercion**

-Javascript Date instances are coerced to the Date scalar.
-Invalid Dates raise a field error.
+Javascript Date instances are coerced to an RFC 3339 compliant date string date string.
+Invalid Date instances raise a field error.

 **Input Coercion**

-When expected as an input type, only valid Date encoded strings are accepted.
+When expected as an input type, only valid RFC 3339 compliant date strings are accepted.
 All other input values raise a query error indicating an incorrect type.

 ### Time

 A time string at UTC, such as 10:15:30.000Z, compliant with the `full-time` format outlined in section 5.6 of the RFC 3339 profile of the ISO 8601 standard for representation of dates and times using the Gregorian calendar.

-Time is a representation of a time instant, viewed as hour-minute-second at UTC.
-A time instant is represented to millisecond precision.
-Where the seconds in a time instant do not have millisecond resolution, it is implied to be zero milliseconds.
-Where a time instant has a time-zone other than UTC, it is shifted to UTC.
-The Time scalar ignores leap seconds (thereby assuming that a minute constitutes of 59 seconds), in this respect it diverges from the RFC 3339 profile.

-Time does not represents a date.
-Instead, it is a description of a time instant such as the opening bell of the New York Stock Exchange for example.
+This scalar is a description of a time instant such as the opening bell of the New York Stock Exchange for example.
 It cannot represent an exact instant on the time-line.

-The value "14:10:20.987 at UTC" is encoded as string "14:10:20.987Z".
-A time instant without a millisecond resolution such as "14:10:20 at UTC" is encoded as "14:10:20.000Z".
-A time instant with a time-zone other than UTC such as "14:10:20.987 at UTC +1 hour" is shifted to UTC: "13:10:20.987Z".
+This scalar ignores leap seconds (thereby assuming that a minute constitutes of 59 seconds), in this respect it diverges from the RFC 3339 profile.

+Fractional seconds are represented to millisecond precision.
+When RFC compliant time string does not have a fractional second, it is implied to be zero milliseconds.
+For example, the time string "14:10:20Z" is implied to be "14:10:20.000Z".

+Where an RFC 3339 compliant time string has a time-zone other than UTC, it is shifted to UTC.
+For example, the time string "14:10:20.987+01:00" is shifted to "13:10:20.987Z".

 **Result Coercion**

-Javascript Date instances are coerced to the Date scalar by extracting the time part and shifting this to UTC accordingly.
-Invalid Dates raise a field error.
+Javascript Date instances are coerced to an RFC 3339 compliant time string by extracting the UTC time part.
+Invalid Date instances raise a field error.

 **Input Coercion**